lsav/lise.me/_posts/2016-07-13-wakeup-light-1.md

 [like this](http://colornames.facts.co/blackcolorcode/blackcolor.png) outside for hours after I get up.
 A light that slowly brightens over the course of about 15 minutes, to allow for a gentler wake up, would be a huge boon.

-I decided to combine the two things into one. <!--more-->
+I decided to combine the two things into one.

 ![Bed with headboard design sketch](/assets/images/2016/headboard-sketch.jpg) Functional and decorative, but probably not comfortable.